 3. Only go to restaurants that display menus in Italian

-This tip mainly works if you are planning to go to busy touristic places, like Rome, Florence, Venice or Cinque Terre.
+This tip mainly works if you are planning to visit busy touristic places like Rome, Florence, Venice, the Amalfi Coast, or Cinque Terre.

-Although the food in Italy is simply amazing, you can still find places that serve awful food.
-If you want to eat really good Italian food avoid at all cost any restaurants that display an English menu outside (especially if they have pictures of food too!).
+Although the food in Italy is simply amazing, you can still find places that serve awful meals.
+If you want to eat really good Italian food, avoid restaurants that display an English menu outside at all costs (especially if they have pictures of food, too!).

-You might be tempted to go there because you will see some dishes you are familiar with, or you think you at least understand what the ingredients are.
+You might be tempted to go there because you will see some dishes you are familiar with or think you at least understand the ingredients.

-4. And never eat in a restaurant with spaghetti bolognese on the menu
+4. Never eat in a restaurant with spaghetti bolognese on the menu

 I am not kidding.